jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 `#this is a comment`
 `#this is also a comment`
+`#single-line comments cannot be split over multiple lines.
+If you try to do so, you will get a syntax error.`

  To create a multi-line comment, you can use triple quotes `'''` or `"""`.
 `'''This is a multi-line comment.
 This is a multi-line comment.
 This is a multi-line comment.'''`